 This is a crochet pattern for my easy beginner-friendly baby blanket – Moss Stitch Blanket.
 Find out what inspired me to design this pattern, what yarn did I choose, and learn all the tricks on how to create a perfect baby blanket.

 You can find the free instructions below.
-If you want to support my work or need additional sizes, please consider purchasing the ad-free, printable PDF that you can find here.
+If you want to support my work, join me on Patreon and if you would like to have additional sizes in the pattern, please consider purchasing the ad-free, printable PDF that you can find here.

 The PDF pattern is coming soon!

 I wanted to make a pattern that would include a fun crochet stitch like moss stitch for quite some time now.
 But wait, why just one crochet pattern?
 Why not a whole collection of crochet patterns for babies made with this beautiful and easy-to-learn moss stitch?